-A revocable living trusts is a popular estate planning tool that you can use to determine who will get your property when you die.
-Most living trusts are “revocable” because you can change them as your circumstances or wishes change.
-Revocable living trusts are “living” because you make them during your lifetime.
-Lawyers sometimes call this “inter vivos.”
+A revocable living trust is a popular estate planning tool that you can use to determine who will get your property when you die.
+Most living trusts are "revocable" because you can change them as your circumstances or wishes change.
+Revocable living trusts are "living" because you make them during your lifetime.
+Lawyers sometimes call this "inter vivos."

 Learn more about probate in Nolo's Probate FAQ.